Nine out of ten people dream of writing a book.

 If you got the impression all this talk of working together sounds complicated or cumbersome, you’re wrong.

-Working with me is a walk in the park precisely because I’ve simplified the book writing process into a handful of steps.
+Working with me is a pleasure precisely because I’ve simplified the book writing process into a handful of steps.

-Next, we talk weekly via telephone or Zoom.
+• Next, we talk via telephone or Zoom.
 This is the fun part.
 During these sessions, you speak your book into existence.

 Really, it’s that simple.

-The entire ghostwriting process takes exactly six months.
+The entire collaborative book writing process takes ten months.

 "Laura’s process is sharp and professional, and her work product excellent.
 I highly recommend her and look forward to working with her again."